How to Buy Rigid Foam Insulation (With R-Value Chart)

 Spray Foam vs Rigid Foam Insulation

-If you’re trying to decide between using spray foam or rigid foam insulation, there are some big differences to be aware of.
+When deciding between spray foam or rigid foam insulation, there are some significant differences to be aware of.

 Although any form of insulation will make your home more energy-efficient, knowing the pros and cons of each will help you make the right choice.